 My 2021 Gift Guide – An Introduction

 Welcome to the holidays!
 Throughout the year I’ve kept track of things that I liked so I could include them here.
 A lot of these are things we stumbled upon, and some are here because the brands reached out to me, wanting to send me things.
 I typically turn those down since we don’t need anything, and it’s wasteful to accept something that we’re not going to use, but every once in a while something truly is unique and changes how we live and how we travel, and it’s fun to include all of those in one place.
 Enjoy!
-And if you’ve found something large or small that’s made your life better, please let everyone know in the comments!
+And if you’ve found something large (like a trampoline) or small (like a teen advent calendar) that’s made your life better, please let everyone know in the comments!

 Unbound Merino Clothing